Pointing a domain to a new host is different from transferring a domain to a new registrar.

 If you want to point the domain to a new host, you will need the DNS links to the folder where your site files will be stored.
 This information will be provided to you when you purchase your new hosting.

-There will be two links and they will look something like this:
+There will be a minimum of two links and they will look something like this:

 Domain Propagation Down Time